Muscular Strength: A GCSE PE Deep Dive

 -

 Age: Muscular strength tends to peak in young adulthood and gradually declines with age.
-On the flip side, regular exercise can significantly mitigate this age-related decline Which is the point..
+Even so, regular exercise can significantly mitigate this age-related decline.

 -

 Sex: On average, males tend to have greater muscular strength than females due to hormonal differences (higher testosterone levels in males).
-On the flip side, this difference can be reduced through consistent strength training Most people skip this — try not to..
+Still, this difference can be reduced through consistent strength training.

 -